-Control measures relating to the construction of a structure may include:
+Below are some examples of control measures relating to the construction of a structure:

-- providing enough clearance between the structure and overhead electric lines by burying, disconnecting or re-routing cables before construction begins - designing components that can be made off-site or on the ground this reduces worker exposure to falls from heights or being struck by falling objects - designing parapets to a height that complies with guardrail requirements this eliminates the need to construct guardrails during construction - using continual support beams for beam-to-column double connections.
-This will provide continual support for beams during erection, to reduce the risk of falls due to unexpected vibration, unexpected construction loads and misalignment. - designing and constructing permanent stairways to help prevent falls and other hazards associated with temporary stairs and scaffolding - reducing the space between roof trusses and battens to reduce the risk of internal falls during roof construction - choosing construction materials that are safe to handle - designing in aids for lifting during construction (eg provision of lifting lugs to roof-top air conditioning plants) - limiting the size of pre-made wall panels where site access is restricted - selecting paints or other finishes that emit low levels of dangerous vapours - indicating, where practicable, the position and height of all electric lines to help with site safety procedures.
+- providing enough clearance between the structure and overhead electric lines by burying, disconnecting or re-routing cables before construction begins - designing components that can be made off-site or on the ground this reduces worker exposure to falls from heights or being struck by falling objects - designing parapets to a height that complies with guardrail requirements this eliminates the need to construct guardrails during construction and provides future edge protection for work at heights - using continual support beams for beam-to-column double connections.
+This will provide continual support for beams during erection, to reduce the risk of falls due to unexpected vibration, unexpected construction loads and misalignment. - designing and constructing permanent stairways to help prevent falls and other hazards associated with temporary stairs and scaffolding - reducing the space between roof trusses and battens to reduce the risk of internal falls during roof construction - · choosing construction materials that are safe to handle - designing in aids for lifting during construction (eg provision of lifting lugs to roof-top air conditioning plants) - limiting the size of pre-made wall panels where site access is restricted, including glass panels used for cladding or other purposes - selecting building materials, paints or other finishes that emit low levels of dangerous vapours - indicating, where practicable, the position and height of all electric lines to help with site safety procedures - maintaining safe smooth access, so far as is reasonably practicable, throughout the site for separately moving people, materials and vehicles - designing components that can be partially finished off-site or prefabricated (so far as is reasonably practicable) to reduce exposure during construction to substances hazardous to health such as dusts, paints, glues, dusts etc.

-Design for safe use
+Design to facilitate safe use